-The High Road Brasserie is located on Chiswick High Road and serves a seasonal brasserie style menu.
-Being a brasserie you can expect to find classics like croque monsieur and madame, a chicken club sandwhich and steak on the menu.
+The High Road Brasserie is located on Chiswick High Road and serves a seasonal brasserie-style menu.
+Being a brasserie you can expect to find classics like croque monsieur and madame, a chicken club sandwich and steak on the menu.
 If you’re searching for any of the following restaurants in Chiswick, best breakfast west London, brunch west London or bars in Chiswick do give High Road Brasserie a try.

 High Road Brasserie Menu

-The head chef is Mathias Oberg who presents a seasonal brasserie style menu with plenty of crowd pleasing classics.
-Let’s start with the breakfast which Homeboy and I enjoyed.
-If you want something healthy and simple opt for the seasonal fruit, granola with yoghurt and berries or strawberry with quinoa, almonds and yoghurt.
+The head chef is Mathias Oberg who presents a seasonal brasserie-style menu with plenty of crowd-pleasing classics.
+Let’s start with breakfast which Homeboy and I enjoyed.
+If you want something healthy and simply opt for the seasonal fruit, granola with yogurt and berries or strawberry with quinoa, almonds, and yogurt.
 If you need warming up try the porridge with berry compote.
 These dishes cost between £5-6.
 For something sweet and hot try the crepes with lemon, sugar or Nutella.
 They also have pancakes with blueberries or bacon with maple syrup.
-We shared the French toast with apple, cinnamon and cream which was delicious.
+We shared the French toast with apple, cinnamon, and cream which was delicious.
 These are priced £6-8.

 French Toast with Apple, Cinnamon and Cream

 If you’re after a cooked savoury breakfast, these are priced from £5-11.
 You have the choice of a full or half English breakfast.
-If you’re not feeling very hungry you could go for the bacon or sausage sandwhich instead.
-They also have simple eggs on toast, three egg omelette, smoked salmon with scrambled eggs or salt beef hash with duck egg.
+If you’re not feeling very hungry you could go for the bacon or sausage sandwich instead.
+They also have simple eggs on toast, three-egg omelet, smoked salmon with scrambled eggs or salt beef hash with duck egg.
 Eggs benedict, royale or florentine are also featured.
 I went a couple of weeks earlier by myself and tried the eggs florentine which was spot on.

-On this visit I tried the avocado with poached egg on toast which was great and left enough room for the French toast.
+On this visit, I tried the avocado with a poached egg on toast which was great and left enough room for the French toast.

 Avocado with Poached Egg on Toast